 We will make use of a variant of CDQS where the secret is assumed to be classical, which we label CDQS'.
 Since our proofs will relate other primitives to CDQS' (and then CDQS' to CDQS), we give a careful definition of CDQS' as well. \begin{definition} A \textbf{conditional disclosure of secrets} task with quantum resources and classical secret (CDQS') is defined by a choice of function $f:\{0,1\}^{2n}\rightarrow \{0,1\}$ and a classical variable $S\in \{0,1\}^{|s|}$ which records the secret.
 The task involves inputs $x\in \{0,1\}^{n}$ and system $Q$ given to Alice, and input $y\in \{0,1\}^{n}$ given to Bob.
 Alice sends message system $M_a$ to the referee, and Bob sends message system $M_b$.
 Label the combined message systems as $M=M_aM_b$.
 Label the quantum channel defined by Alice and Bob's combined actions $\mathbfcal{N}_{Q\rightarrow M}^{x,y}$.
 We put the following two conditions on a CDQS' protocol. \begin{itemize} \item $\epsilon$\textbf{-correct:} There exists a channel $\mathbfcal{D}^{x,y}_{M\rightarrow S}$, called the decoder, which outputs a classical string in $S$ such that

 \item $\delta$\textbf{-secure:} There exists a family of density matrices $\{\sigma_M(x,y)\}_{x,y}$, called the simulator distribution, such that

-\end{itemize} \end{definition} The proof of equivalence between CDQS and CDQS' is similar to the proof of theorem 22 in \cite{allerstorfer2024relating}; we adapt their proof to our setting here and give it for completeness in \cref{sec:CDQSproperties}.
-The two directions of the equivalence are given as \cref{thm:CDQStoCDQS'} and \cref{thm:CDQS'toCDQS}.
+\end{itemize} \end{definition} Entanglement and communication costs of CDQS and CDQS' are equivalent up constant factor overheads; the proof is similar to the proof of Theorem 22 in \cite{allerstorfer2024relating}.
+We adapt their proof to our setting here and give it for completeness in \Cref{sec:CDQSproperties}.
+The two directions of the equivalence are given as \Cref{thm:CDQStoCDQS'} and \Cref{thm:CDQS'toCDQS}.

 We will make use of the following simple property of CDQS' protocols. \begin{theorem} Suppose we have a CDQS' protocol which hides a uniformly random classical secret $r$.
-Then, using the same resource state but adding $|r|$ bits of communication, we can build a protocol that hides a secret $s$ with $|s|=|r|$ and an arbitrary distribution $P_S$. \end{theorem} This is proved in \cref{sec:CDQSproperties}.
+Then, using the same resource state but adding $|r|$ bits of communication, we can build a protocol that hides a secret $s$ with $|s|=|r|$ and an arbitrary distribution $P_S$. \end{theorem} This is proved in \Cref{sec:CDQSproperties}.

 Our contribution to the study of these NLQC classes will be to show that CDQS and $f$-route are equivalent under $O(1)$ reductions to $f$-measure, defined next.

 \begin{definition} A \textbf{$f$-measure} task is defined by a choice of Boolean function $f:\{ 0,1\}^{2n}\rightarrow \{0,1\}$, and a $2$ dimensional Hilbert space $\mathcal{H}_Q$.
 Inputs $x\in \{0,1\}^{n}$ and system $Q$ are given to Alice, and input $y\in \{0,1\}^{n}$ is given to Bob.
 The system $Q$ is in the maximally entangled state with a reference system $R$.\footnote{Notice that compared to the description of $f$-measure given in the introduction, we now have the referee give Alice and Bob one end of a maximally entangled state and then later measure the reference system.
 The referee's measurement is chosen such that the post-measurement state is one of the BB84 states, coinciding with the description in the introduction.
 The two formulations are equivalent.} Alice and Bob exchange one round of communication, with the combined systems received or kept by Alice labelled $M$ and the systems received or kept by Bob labelled $M'$.
 Define projectors